efabless/mpw_precheck/README.md

 ## Current Assumptions

 - The user module name is `user_project_wrapper` (or `user_analog_project_wrapper' for caravel_user_project_analog)
-- The mpw precheck is executed from inside it's docker container where a golden copy of caravel exists and is specified by an environment variable called `CARAVEL_ROOT`.
+- The mpw precheck is executed from inside it's docker container where a golden copy of caravel exists and is specified by an environment variable called `GOLDEN_CARAVEL`.

 ## How To Run